Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify how much money will be transferred each year.
+- The bill does not specify how much money will be transferred or what specific purposes it can be used for beyond general criminal court expenses.